Saturday Night Live

-Throughout four decades on air, Saturday Night Live has received a vast number of awards, including 93 Primetime Emmy Awards, six Writers Guild of America Awards, and three Peabody Awards.
-In 2000 it was inducted into the National Association of Broadcasters Hall of Fame.
+Throughout five decades on air, Saturday Night Live has received a vast number of awards, including 84 Primetime Emmy Awards, 6 Writers Guild of America Awards, and 3 Peabody Awards.
+In 2000, it was inducted into the National Association of Broadcasters Hall of Fame.
 It was ranked tenth in TV Guide's "50 Greatest TV Shows of All Time" list, and in 2007 it was listed as one of Time's "100 Best TV Shows of All-TIME."
-As of 2022 the show had received over 305 Primetime Emmy Award nominations, the most received by any television program.
-The live aspect of the show has resulted in several controversies and acts of censorship, with mistakes and intentional acts of sabotage by performers as well as guests.
+As of 2022, the show had received more than 305 Primetime Emmy Award nominations, the most received by any television program.
+The live aspect of the show has resulted in several controversies and acts of censorship, with mistakes and intentional acts of sabotage by performers and guests.